Treatment Allocation under Uncertain Costs: Introduction

 In this paper, we propose an approach to optimal treatment prioritization in a setting where we have a limited budget, and our treatment of interest has costs that are both variable and uncertain.
-We show that the optimal feasible treatment rule ranks units by cost-aware priority score, formed as a ratio of conditional expected incremental benefits to conditional expected incremental costs, and then treats people ordered by this priority score until budget runs out (or the intervention is no longer beneficial).
-We then propose a number of robust approaches to estimating the optimal priority scores, including one based on generalized random forests \citep*{breiman2001random,athey2019generalized}.
+We show that the optimal feasible treatment rule ranks units by a cost-aware priority score, formed as a ratio of conditional expected incremental benefits to conditional expected incremental costs, and then treats people ordered by this priority score until budget runs out (or the intervention is no longer beneficial).
+We argue that the fact that our approach is priority-based, i.e., that it first ranks units by priority and then allocates them to treatment until the budget has been spent, has some notable practical advantages: It ensures monotonicity in treatment assignment (i.e., the set of people treated at a higher budget level is a superset of people treated at a lower budget level), and enables us to more precisely enforce the budget constraint when deploying the policy to new data.

+The main learning problem in the paper is estimating the optimal priority scores; our proposed policies then involve targeting using the estimated score.
+We start by showing that in a semi-parametric setting---where the priority score is linear in the pre-treatment covariates---a moment-based estimator of the score function converges at a $1/\sqrt{n}$-rate and has an asymptotically normal sampling distribution.
+In the more general non-parametric setting, we show that the scores can be learned by using existing algorithms based on generalized random forests \citep*{breiman2001random,athey2019generalized}.
+We also provide a method for inference on the benefit of a given estimated priority-based rule under a specific budget.

 We find our approach to perform well in a number of applications, and to enable meaningful gains relative to approaches that do not account for variable costs in targeting.